 Advice Hub logo

-What does “Mitigating Circumstances” mean?
+What do these words “Mitigating Circumstances” mean?

 What kind of crisis counts as Mitigating Circumstances?